PHP Security Vulnerabilities That Still Cause Business Website Breaches

 $result = mysqli_query($conn, $query);

-The correct approach uses prepared statements, which separate query structure from user data and make injection structurally impossible:
+The correct approach uses prepared statements, which separate query structure from user data and make injection structurally impossible regardless of what input is supplied:

 $stmt = $conn->prepare("SELECT * FROM users WHERE email = ?
 AND password = ?");